 - Don’t mix metals, which are usually differentiated by whether they’re magnetic.
-“It would not be acceptable to a metal processor to place an aluminum cap in a steel container … or the other way around,” Pickens says.
+“It would not be acceptable to a metal processor to place an aluminum cap in a steel container … or the other way around,” Pickens recommended.

-- Don’t flatten cans or containers because automated sorting equipment usually identifies objects by weight and dimension, cautions Pickens.
+- Don’t flatten cans or containers because automated sorting equipment usually identifies objects by weight and dimension, cautioned Pickens.
 A three-dimensional object needs to remain three-dimensional to be recognized for what it is and sorted properly.
 Pinch just the top to hold the caps in the larger container.

 If your curbside provider doesn’t accept metal lids and caps at all, your next bet is to find a nearby metal recycling facility.
 And to avoid wasting a trip, call to confirm they’ll accept your items before you make the delivery.

 Some artists devise colorful mosaics using metal bottle caps, such as the following mahi-mahi masterpiece by Eric Henderson of Eric’s Easel.